jim-b/ECCSI-SAKKE/README.md

 Update 14/07/2021:
 Made some changes to handle issues with more recent (and strict) GCC and openssl.
 Has been built on CentOS 8.4 with GCC 8.4.1 and openssl 1.1.1g.
+I did notice when changing over to the new EC_POINT_set_affine_coordinates from (the deprecated) EC_POINT_set_affine_coordinates_GFp that the return value indicates an error (1) for curve 'E' but not for the NIST_P256.
+However, checking the structures shows the 'set' worked fine and the results are as expected.
+The openssl documentation is a little lacking in this area, but maybe (speculation), it's something to do with the curve type?
+Anyone got any ideas I'd be keen to hear.

 Overview
 --------